devchallenges-io/curriculum/2-responsive-web/1-html-css/5-css-position.md

 - **Siblings and parents:** A child element cannot appear above an element from another context unless that context is itself at a higher z-index level.

 Always consider the entire context to avoid unexpected overlaps or hidden elements due to stacking rules.

-By mastering these concepts, you pave the way for creating intricate designs that maintain their intended visual structure regardless of complexity.

 ## Conclusion